SUPPORT FOR TEENS &

-EDSE works with parents, caregivers, and guardians in need of one-on-one support to help build stronger, more confident understanding of important sexuality subjects.
-We want you to feel as prepared as possible to answer the kinds of questions you know your kids are going to ask — if they haven’t already.
+EDSE wants parents, caregivers, and guardians to feel as prepared as possible to answer the kinds of questions you know your kids are going to ask — if they haven’t already.

 Families come in all shapes, sizes, and experience levels, and EDSE is available to help parents and caregivers navigate unknown territory, including: